 Honorable mentions of other notable games of the decade for me have to include Super Mario Odyssey, Jurassic World Evolution, Rocket League, Grand Theft Auto V, Stardew Valley, The Stanley Parable, and probably a long list of others that it would be tedious to recount.

 Anyway, those are my picks.
 What about you, dear reader?
-Tweet me your thoughts!
+Pop your thoughts in the comments!